karenrthomas2004/BMEN600-Team-16/README.md

 ### Biggest Uncertainty
 Our biggest uncertainty is whether Garmin measurement error changes across different heart rates.
 ## Current Decision
-We are currently leaning toward Candidate project 1 because it has a decently large amount of data and the health metrics are easy to understand.
+We are currently leaning toward Candidate Project 1 because it has a decently large amount of data and the health metrics are easy to understand.